Enter your current position

 Get early access to Planiva's practical planning tools.

-Planiva’s Retirement Planner helps you build a more structured retirement plan by projecting income, spending, pensions, savings, and tax over time.
-It is designed for planning and saved scenario comparison within the planner, so you can explore questions such as can I afford to retire, when might I retire, how much retirement income I may have, how long my money may last, and how different assumptions could affect the plan.
+Planiva's Retirement Planner helps you build a structured retirement scenario by projecting income, spending, pensions, savings, future lump sums and estimated tax over time.
+It is designed for planning and saved scenario comparison, so you can explore questions such as when you might retire, how much you may be able to spend, how long your money may last, and how future receipts or changed assumptions could affect the plan.

-Add the core details that shape your retirement plan, such as ages, retirement timing, pensions, savings, income, and spending assumptions.
+Add the core details that shape your retirement plan, such as ages, retirement timing, pension pots, State Pension, other income, savings, future lump sums received and spending assumptions.

 Adjust assumptions such as investment growth, inflation, spending changes, or withdrawal approach to reflect how you want to model retirement.